Argentine lawmakers approve bill to legalize abortion - Journal du Cameroun

 It was unclear up to the last minute if the measure would be approved or defeated.
 As many as 30 lawmakers were undecided before the debate began on Wednesday, and one lawmaker abstained from voting.

-When the result was announced, lawmakers who voted in favor leapt to their feet and hugged their neighbors, while opponents slumped in their seats.
+When the result was announced, legislators who voted in favor leapt to their feet and hugged their neighbors, while opponents slumped in their seats.

 “A woman is not entitled to an abortion, she has the right to health.
 The unborn child is biologically and scientifically a human being,” said Sebastian Bragagnolo, from the governing Cambiemos coalition who opposed the measure.